nus-cs2103/website-base/admin/appendixE-gitHub.md

 ****Using issues to track user stories****{.text-info}

 In our project, we use _user stories_ to track user requirements.
 Instead of using a separate tool for tracking requirements, we can use the GitHub issue tracker for this as well.
 To do that, record each user story as an issue in the issue tracker.
-More details (taken from the textbook) are given below. {% if cs2103 %}It is optional to use the GitHub issue tracker for recording user stories.{% endif %}
+More details (taken from the textbook) are given below. {% if cs2103 %}**It is optional to use the GitHub issue tracker for recording user stories.**{% endif %}

 ----